DequanWang/weightnet.pytorch/docs/getting_started.md

 # Getting Started

-This page provides basic tutorials about the usage of MMClassification.
+This page provides basic tutorials about the usage of weightnet.pytorch.

 ## Prepare datasets

-It is recommended to symlink the dataset root to `$MMCLASSIFICATION/data`.
+It is recommended to symlink the dataset root to `data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ```
-mmclassification
+weightnet.pytorch
 ├── mmcls
 ├── tools
 ├── configs